FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_IFS/_index.md

 ## IFS overview

 The IFS provides a common interface to another system on the IBM i.
-After installing Transfer CFT you can:
+After installing Transfer CFTTransfer CFT IBM i you can:

 - Transfer IFS files
 - Receive and store IFS files
-- Copy IFS files to a native system and vice versa (using CFTUTIL COPYFILE)
+- Copy IFS files to a native Transfer CFT IBM i system and vice versa (using CFTUTIL COPYFILE)

 ### Naming conventions

 Respect the following naming conventions:

 - The file name must be prefixed by the slash character /
-    -   For example: `/home/filename`
+    -   For example: /home/filename
 - You cannot replace environmental variables in the file name
-    -   For example:` $HOME/filename` is not a recognized filename
+    -   For example: $HOME/filename is not a recognized filename
 - You cannot precede filenames by a relative path
-    -   For example: `../filename` is not a recognized filename
+    -   For example: ../filename is not a recognized filename

 ### Encoding IFS data